developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/about/index.md

 ## Overview

 Enterprise Browser is a powerful, industrial browser that enables developers to build feature-rich web applications that integrate seamlessly with the capabilities offered by Zebra mobile computers and peripherals.
-In essence, Enterprise Browser acts as a runtime environment inside which a company's HTML and application logic can be executed, controlled, and given interfaces to a device's hardware (i.e. scanner, imager, etc.) through EB APIs.
+In essence, Enterprise Browser acts as a runtime environment inside which a company's HTML and application logic can be executed and controlled, and can interface with a device's hardware (i.e. scanners, card readers, etc.) through EB APIs.

-The base installation includes everything needed to quickly build device apps for **barcode scanning, signature capture, payment processing, printing** and most other enterprise applications.
+The base [EB installation](/enterprise-browser/1-4/guide/setup) includes everything needed to quickly build device apps for **barcode scanning, signature capture, payment processing, printing** and most other enterprise applications.
 Enterprise Browser applications are built with standard web technologies such as **HTML5, CSS3 and JavaScript**, and run and integrate with [virtually any Zebra device](/enterprise-browser/1-4/guide/about#mobile) running Android and Microsoft Windows Mobile/CE.

 For migrating from PocketBrowser or the RhoElements Shared Runtime, Enterprise Browser supports those legacy products, and is the ideal path forward for developers looking to move legacy applications to newer devices or to update their apps with a modern UI.
-Enterprise Browser can will speed up application development time, reduce costs and make the transition to next-generation devices and operating systems fast, easy and affordable--especially in high-volume mobile environments.
+Enterprise Browser will improve development time, reduce costs and make the transition to next-generation devices and operating systems fast, easy and affordable--especially in high-volume mobile environments.

 ## New in v1.4